Huey-Magoos-IT/magooos-site/memory-bank/activeContext.md

 - Separate Lambda API Gateway for direct Lambda/DynamoDB access
 - EC2 running Express.js with PM2
 - RDS PostgreSQL database
-- S3 buckets for profile pictures and data storage
+- S3 buckets for profile pictures and CSV data storage
 - DynamoDB for location data
+- Direct S3 data access from browser for client-side processing

-## Most Recent Issue: Team Assignment Permission Model Flaw
+## Most Recent Issue: Location Filtering in Reports

-Problem: Team assignment API failing with access denied errors when:
-- Trying to assign a user who has no current team
-- Creating a catch-22 situation where users removed from teams can never be added back
+Problem: Location filtering in the reporting page was failing with these symptoms:
+- When selecting "Winter Garden, FL" (ID: 4046), no data was displayed
+- Data was confirmed to exist for this location in the CSV files
+- Filter showed "No data available" despite matching records

 Root cause:
-- The joinTeam controller was checking if the target user had admin privileges
-- Users without a team can't have admin privileges (roles are tied to teams)
-- This created an impossible situation for reassigning previously removed users
+- Location filtering was working correctly
+- But the discount filtering was blocking all results because:
+  - CSV data contained discount values formatted as percentage strings (e.g., "62.15%")
+  - Converting these strings with `Number("62.15%")` resulted in `NaN`
+  - `NaN` didn't match any discount IDs, causing all records to be filtered out
+  - Since both location AND discount filters needed to pass, no records were displayed

 Solution implemented:
-1. Simplified permission model to focus on the authenticated user's permissions
-2. Special handling for the 'admin' user to ensure administrative access
+1. Modified the discount ID filtering logic to skip filtering when default IDs are selected
+2. Added special handling for percentage strings in discount fields
-3. Enhanced error handling and logging for permission-related operations
+3. Enhanced logging and error handling for filter operations
-4. Maintained backward compatibility with existing team assignment flows
+4. Implemented a more intuitive filter model matching user expectations

 ## Current Status

-✅ Fixed: Team assignment works for all users regardless of their current team status ✅ Fixed: "No team" option works using dedicated endpoint ✅ Fixed: Users can be removed from teams and later reassigned without permission errors ✅ Documented: Permission model best practices in SERVER_GUIDE.md
+✅ Implemented: New client-side CSV processing system for reports ✅ Fixed: Location filtering now works correctly with all discount filters ✅ Added: Direct S3 data access for improved performance ✅ Added: Comprehensive CSV utilities and data table components ✅ Documented: New client-side processing approach in technical changelog

 ## Next Steps
-- Implement comprehensive JWT-based permission system for authenticated user validation
-- Refactor remaining permission checks to follow the same pattern
+- Add data visualization and charts to reports
+- Implement more advanced filtering options (date range, value ranges)
-- Add unit tests for permission-related edge cases
+- Create unit tests for CSV processing utilities
-- Create a more detailed user and team management guide
+- Optimize for large datasets with progressive loading
+- Add export options for various file formats